-Every week, I visit about 325 anime sites.
-I’m looking for posts that celebrate amazing moments in anime or otherwise blow me away with their wit and charm.
-The ani-blogging community constantly produces a lot of these posts.
-I hope this list helps you find some of them!
+Every week, I visit almost 285 anime sites looking for posts that celebrate amazing moments in anime or otherwise blow me away with their wit and charm.
+These five posts are my favorites for the week!
+I hope you enjoy reading them as much as I did!

 You can see a list of the sites I check here: Massive List of Sites!

 5 Favorite Anime Blog Posts

 Well, we’ve been able to see the first episode of The Rising of the Shield Hero Season 3.
 I really wished I could review it this season, but, well, my plate runneth over.
 No, that’s a cup.
 My cup runneth over.
 Whatever runneth over, I couldn’t review it.
 Fortunately, Roderick J “Jay” Friz, on the site D&A Anime Blog, is much better at planning than I am.
 Or maybe he writes faster.
 Or, who am I kidding?
 It’s probably both!
 Whatever the case, Roderick J “Jay” Friz lays out his opinion on the first episode as someone who has obviously watched and understood the previous seasons.
 Is it worth watching?
 Head on over and find out!